An American Girl: Saige Paints the Sky: Plot

-The four girls talk about combining their efforts in the fundraiser.
-Dylan and Tessa argue that they have their plans already set for their part, but Saige disagrees, leading to a confrontation.
-Saige then tells Tessa that the Tessa she knows would agree with her before flying into a rage against Dylan and accuses her of stealing the spotlight over her efforts, for which she is rejected by Tessa.
+At school, Saige and Gabi propose combining their efforts in the fundraiser.
+Dylan and Tessa argue that they have their plans already set, but Saige disagrees, leading to a confrontation.
+Saige claims that the Tessa she knows would agree with her before flying into a rage against Dylan, accusing her of stealing the spotlight over her efforts, for which she is rejected by Tessa.

-Saige tries to talk Mimi into doing artwork, but Mimi says that she can't do things as she did before.
-Saige suggests coming to the parade but Mimi says that she's not up for it.
+Saige tries to talk Mimi into doing artwork or coming to the parade, but Mimi doesn't think she can.
 Saige gets upset and confesses that the arrangements are worse than she has been admitting, but also that the Mimi she knows wouldn't give up, before running off.

-Another practice run with Picasso takes place, but when her parents and Gabi show up, Saige is too frustrated to continue, and worries that the fiesta is going to be a disaster.
-Gabi quickly leaves because Saige says she wanted things to be the same as the year before.
+Another practice run with Picasso takes place, but when her parents and Gabi show up, Saige is too frustrated to continue.
+She worries that the fiesta is going to be a disaster and she doesn't have anymore fundraising ideas.
+Gabi leaves when Saige blurts out that she wants things to be the same as the year before.

-Saige then joins her father on a hot air balloon ride.
-She later reconciles with Gabi, and apologizes to Mimi about how she got mad at how things turned out.
-After her horse practice with Luis, Saige goes to Mimi's studio and decides to paint over her horse painting with a painting knife, turning it into an abstract work.
-Tessa later sees it, and compliments Saige for what she did.
-Both Saige and Tessa admit to their mistake, reconcile, and agree to work together for the fiesta.
-Saige also makes amends with Dylan, with the latter apologizing over how she was taking over Saige's fundraiser.
+During a hot air balloon ride, Saige's father advises her about accepting change.
+She later reconciles with Gabi, and apologizes to Mimi.
+After her horse practice, Saige goes to Mimi's studio and decides to paint over her horse painting with a painting knife, turning it into an abstract work.
+Tessa arrives, and both girls admit to their mistakes and reconcile, agreeing to work together for the fiesta.
+Saige gets an idea to use Mimi's unfinished mural for the concert.
+She also makes amends with Dylan, with the latter apologizing over how she was taking over Saige's fundraiser.

 With the Balloon Fiesta taking place, Saige leads the parade in front of onlookers.
-She is nervous at first, but she eventually overcomes her fears as she performs the scarf trick.
-The girls later come up with the joint fund-raising art exhibit and concert as previously planned.
-The show is a success, but the girls are several dollars short of the $5,000 goal.
-Saige then makes a speech in front of the audience telling them about how important art is to her and to others.
-It was enough for some extra money to be put into the fundraiser from the audience, the donation goal is reached and with the art program being reinstated the girls rejoice over the news.
+She is nervous at first, but eventually overcomes her fears.
+The girls later put on a joint fund-raising art exhibit and concert as previously planned.
+The show is a success, but the school is short of the $5,000 goal.
+Saige then makes a speech in front of the audience about how important art is to her and to others, which pushes for some extra money to be put into the fundraiser from them.
+The donation goal is reached, with the art program being reinstated.

-Back at the hot air balloon show, Saige, Tessa, Gabi, and Dylan (now all best friends) all ride a hot air balloon Saige designed as the film ends.
+Back at the hot air balloon show, Saige, Tessa, Gabi, and Dylan (now all best friends) ride a hot air balloon Saige designed as the film ends.